Uncharted Waters: Selling a New Product Robustly: Main Results

 \subsubsection{Two Benchmarks}

 The two key features of the main model are search frictions and Seller's robustness concerns.
-To clarify the role each plays in the main results, I consider two variations of the model, each retaining only one of these features.
+The following two benchmarks separate their roles, each retaining only one of these features.

-\paragraph{The Role of Search Frictions: Zero Search Cost.} When search frictions are absent, the search deterrence motive disappears, making a ``mass point at the top'' never optimal.
-Since the hedging motive remains, the robustly optimal selling strategy is isomorphic to the low-search-cost case in the main model; this is formalized in \autoref{zsb} in \cref{zsc}.
+\paragraph{The Role of Search Frictions: Zero Search Cost.} When search is costless, Buyer can inspect the outside option at no cost before deciding whether to buy.
+The search-deterrence role of information therefore disappears: a mass point ``at the top'' cannot protect demand from search.
+The hedging role remains, however.
+As a result, the robustly optimal selling strategy takes the same form as in the uniform-information region of \autoref{theorem:optimal}: Seller uses uniform information and charges the price \(p^*_0 \coloneqq \lim_{s \to 0} p^*\), where \(p^*\) is defined in \eqref{eq:no-det-price}.
+This is formalized by \autoref{zsb}; see \Cref{zsc}.

-\paragraph{The Role of Robustness Concerns: Known Outside Option Distribution.} Consider an alternative model in which the outside option distribution is known to Seller, eliminating her robustness concerns.\footnote{This assumption is mathematically equivalent to Seller having a full-fledged prior over outside options \(\nu \in \Delta(\Delta([0,1]))\), in which case only the expected outside option distribution \(\bar{G} := \mathbb{E}_{\nu}[G]\) matters.
-For simplicity, I further assume that the outside option distribution \(G\) has full support and admits a log-concave density \(g\).} Although the tension is weaker than in the main model, the trade-off between search deterrence and surplus extraction remains.
-However, unlike the main model, full information is always optimal; this is formalized in \autoref{bbo} in \Cref{boo}.
-By fully revealing the match value, Seller maximally differentiates her product from Buyer's outside option, thereby softening competition and allowing her to extract the greatest possible surplus.
+\paragraph{The Role of Robustness Concerns: Known Outside-Option Distribution.} Now suppose that the outside-option distribution \(G\) is known to Seller, eliminating the robustness concerns.\footnote{For simplicity, assume that \(G\) has full support and admits a strictly log-concave density \(g\).} Search frictions remain, but the hedging motive disappears because there is no adversarial choice of \(G\) to hedge against.
+In this benchmark, full information is always optimal.
+This is formalized by \cref{proposition:bayesian}; see \Cref{boo}.

-In contrast, full information is \emph{not} always optimal in the main model.
-There, when Seller seeks robustness, full information (in fact, any deterrence policy; see \autoref{ss:pre_obs}) can only be optimal when \(p \le s/\xi\).
-When providing full information, this upper bound on price may limit the extent to which Seller can extract surplus from Buyer, even when Buyer highly values the innovative features of the new product.
-As a result, full information can be suboptimal when \(s\) is relatively small; In such cases, uniform information allows the Seller to charge a higher price, while mixture information may increase demand.
+Intuitively, inducing an intermediate posterior \(w\in(0,1)\) amounts to pooling the high and low match-value realizations.
+Relative to full information, this can make sales possible even when the match value is low, but only by giving Buyer a lower expected value than she would have after learning that the match value is high.
+Seller must therefore either charge less to induce purchase without search or, at a given price, accept a lower probability that Buyer returns after search.
+When \(G\) is known to Seller, these losses dominate the benefit from such pooling.
+Consequently, Seller cannot improve on full information by inducing intermediate posteriors.
+Thus, with known \(G\), search frictions affect the source of revenue --- purchases without search or purchases after search --- but not the optimality of full information.